createcandle/candlecam/README.md

 The easiest way to install it currently is:
 - install Seashell addon
 - Run this command: `cd /home/pi/.webthings/addons/; git clone https://github.com/createcandle/candlecam.git `
+- reboot

+it should then appear in the addons list